interbit/docs-interbit/examples/simple-platform/run-example.md

 browser should open a tab at `http://localhost:3025` with the accounts app and at `http://localhost:3000` with the template app.

-In the following section, we go over the user flow for creating an account by authenticating with GitHub, and how to authorize another app to connect to your account chain.
+In the next [section](user-walk-through.md),  we go over the user flow for creating an account by authenticating with GitHub, and how to authorize another app to connect to your account chain.